Condensed Goodreads description:

 My Rating: **** (4 of 5 stars)

 This book is, at its heart, a story of survival and resilience.
 It starts at a point in time just as the flu pandemic is beginning.
-We meet a variety of individuals at a performance of Kind Lear, and then follow several of them both forward and back ward in time, learning about their past, and watching as their futures unfold in the new world.
-The author’s main focus is on the characters, what drives them, what mattered to them before the collapse of civilization and afterwards, and their personal relationships more than the disaster itself.
+We meet a variety of individuals at a performance of King Lear, and then follow several of them both forward and backward in time, learning about their past, and watching as their futures unfold in the new world.
+The author’s main focus is on the characters, what drives them, what mattered to them before the collapse of civilization and afterward, and their personal relationships more than the disaster itself.

 Kirsten Potter does an excellent job with the narration – her voice and timing were a pleasure to listen to.

 I thoroughly enjoyed this audiobook and would recommend it to fans of almost any type of fiction or word lovers in general.
 It was so full of memorable quotes, that I caught myself jotting them down to read later, and that isn’t something I normally do.
 Since I have them though, I’d like to leave you with a few of my favorites…

 “Hell is the absence of the people you long for.”

 “It was gorgeous and claustrophobic.
 I loved it and I always wanted to escape.”

 “What I mean to say is, the more you remember, the more you’ve lost.”

 “First we only want to be seen, but once we’re seen, that’s not enough anymore.
 After that, we want to be remembered.”